carlos-illobre/itcrowd/README.md

 ## Install

-For a in memory database withour extra cofiguration:
+For a in memory database without extra cofiguration:
 ```
 npm install
 npm run start:demo